cc7623/cc7623.github.io/appleinternal-list.md

 ***

 #### Applications:

-It takes a long time to look for these so you don't have to, a follow would be appreciated :)

 MOST APPS HERE are for AppleConnect, which are used (or were once used) by Apple employees to communicate and use in a business environment.
 Some apps here are for prototype purposes (*Also goes by InternalUI*) or DemoUnit apps (*installed on demo devices which are displayed in the Apple Store*), but most are for the communication among Apple Employees and are for business.
 For actual InternalUI apps, check up above for the tutorial "how to install InternalUI firmware".